Engineering Practice

 Developing web and mobile applications.
 Topics include: client-side/mobile programming language, development tools, graphical user interface patterns (e.g., event-driven programming, separation of content and presentation, layout policies) and framework, interactions with the server-side.

 Very Large-Scale Integration (VLSI) design techniques and their application.
-Electrical characteristics of MOSFET devices and CMOS circuits.
-Use of CAD tools for simulation and integrated circuit layout.
-Modeling delays, advanced digital logic circuit techniques, memory.
+CMOS devices and technology.
+Modular Design Approach and use of CAD tools in an integrated circuit design flow.
+Building blocks of CMOS analog and digital circuits.
+Advanced digital logic circuit techniques.

 Modeling and Simulation of Electrical Circuits